Best Tips For Cleaning Methods - Quick and Efficient

 An example that has happened to me recently is when I had added to my list for the day to clean out some cupboards, my day had been particularly good and I was pleased with my achievements, the added job of cleaning out the cupboards was added as next on my to do list.

 Everything was going smoothly until my hubby turned round and asked me where I had put a letter he had received that morning.
 I thought about his question briefly and responded that I hadn't touched the letter and that he must have put it away somewhere.
-That was the end of the conversation and I continued to start clearing out the cupboards.
+That was the end of the chat and I continued to start clearing out the cupboards.

 At this point for your information I am a person who when decides to do something, I will do everything in my power to do it.